jbakse/compform_notes/content/week_7_pixels/index.md

 The first two examples use a nested loop to set a value for every pixel in the image.
 This pattern often used in pixel generating and processing scripts, but not always.
 This example places red pixels at random places on the image.

 # In-class Challenge

 Explore using p5's pixel manipulation functions by modifying the scripts above.
 Work through the following challenges in order.
 Don't skip any.

 Time | Comment
 --- | ---
-First 13 in 20 Minutes | Good
+< 13 in 20 Minutes | You need to put in some extra work to strengthen your programming understanding.
-All in 20 Minutes   | Great
+13 in 20 Minutes | Good.
-All in 15 Minutes   | Tops!
+All in 20 Minutes   | Great.
-All in 10 Minutes | Hot Dang!
+All in 15 Minutes   | Hot Dang!